Frederick Gordon Pearce: Career

 Pearce worked with several well known public residential schools in India.
 He served as the Director General of Education for Gwalior and helped convert the Scindia School founded by the Maharaja of Gwalior into a residential school.
 During 1921 to 1923 he was the principal of Mahinda College, a Buddhist boys school in Galle, Sri Lanka.
-He also served as Secretary to the Ministry of Education in Ceylon in the late 1940s, a position he resigned to become the Principal of Rishi Valley School.
+He also served as Secretary to the Ministry of Education in Ceylon in the late 1940s, a position he resigned to become the principal of Rishi Valley School in India for a decade from 1949.
 His innovations there included attempts to involve children in farming, tailoring the curriculum for individual students and scrapping the system of annual examinations and the practice of asthachal.
-He served as Principal of the Rishi Valley School for a decade from 1949.
-Following his resignation from the school, Pearce founded the Blue Mountains School at Ootacamund in 1961.
+Following his resignation from Rishi School, Pearce founded the Blue Mountains School at Ootacamund in 1961.
 Pearce was also closely associated with the establishment of the Netarhat Vidyalaya in Jharkhand and his contributions to education were gratefully acknowledged by President Rajendra Prasad.